-It’s been an interesting and exciting month here at the SpinLab, for those who have been keeping track, our sixth class started this month, so we have had our hands full.
-It’s our biggest class yet, we’re currently housing 10 startups, a 40% increase in our overall class size, and within the ten, we are specializing into 4 different industries.
-Needless to say, stuff has been going well, and our onslaught of educating them to the fullest has begun.
+It’s been an interesting and exciting month here at the SpinLab, for those who have been keeping track, our ninth class is ending this month, so we have had our hands full.

 “After all you cannot run until you know how to crawl, the foundations are really the main part here.”